 - 3.8.
 APR: (Describe the accomplishments for the APR in the 12-month program year.
 In accordance with 24 CFR § 1000.512(b)(3), provide an analysis and explanation of cost overruns or high unit costs.): - a.
-Low rent units, including one emergency housing unit, were maintained at an occupancy rate of 98% throughout the year. - b.
+Low rent units, including one emergency housing unit, were maintained at an occupancy rate of 92% throughout the year. - b.
 Routine maintenance was performed as scheduled.
-Periodic maintenance was performed on 7 units simultaneous with turnover. - c.
+Periodic maintenance was performed on 11 units simultaneous with turnover. - c.
 Emergency maintenance was not required.
 Non-routine maintenance on residential units included appliance and flooring replacement and termite damage repair. - d.
-Preparation for re-occupancy averaged 47 calendar days. - e.
-Began design work for landscaping improvements to the front lawn of one rental unit. - f.
-Performed routine maintenance on common areas and facilities.
+Preparation for re-occupancy averaged 77 calendar days. - e.
+Completed landscaping improvements to the front lawn of two rental units, including one begun in prior period. - f.
+Performed routine and non-routine maintenance on common areas and facilities.

-Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual Number of Units Completed in Program Year APR: Actual Number of Households Served in Program Year APR: Actual Number of Acres Purchased in Program Year 59 N/A N/A 58 N/A N/A
+Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual Number of Units Completed in Program Year APR: Actual Number of Households Served in Program Year APR: Actual Number of Acres Purchased in Program Year 58 N/A N/A 58 N/A N/A